Viral gastroenteritis is an intestinal viral infection characterized by nausea or vomiting, watery diarrhea, and fever.

-Acute viral gastroenteritis is usually self-limiting and is treated with supportive measures (adequate fluids and unrestricted food).
+In severe cases, or if symptoms persist for more than a few days, medical attention should be sought to ensure proper treatment and prevent complications.
+Acute viral gastroenteritis is usually self-limiting and is treated with supportive measures (adequate fluids and unlimited food).
 There are no specific antiviral agents.

 For adults with acute viral gastroenteritis without signs of dehydration, it is enough to support the body with sports drinks and broths.
 For adults who have signs of moderate hypovolemia (the initial stage of dehydration), rehydration solutions, which are sold in Spanish pharmacies, are very effective.
 Suero oral hiposodico.